 Muskoxen eat a wide variety of plants, including grasses, sedges, and woody plants.
 Muskoxen are poorly adapted for digging through heavy snow for food, so winter habitat is generally restricted to areas with shallow snow accumulations or areas blown free of snow.

 History in Alaska

 The original Alaska muskoxen disappeared in the mid- or late 1800s as they had much earlier in Europe and Asia.
 Overhunting likely contributed to their demise, at least in some areas.
 In 1930, 34 muskoxen captured in East Greenland were brought to Fairbanks.
 In 1935 and 1936, all survivors and their calves were transported from Fairbanks to Nunivak Island and released.
 Muskoxen thrived on Nunivak Island and increased from 31 in 1936 to an estimated 750 by 1968.
-Nunivak Island muskoxen have been transplanted to the Arctic National Wildlife Refuge, Cape Thompson, the Seward Peninsula, Nelson Island, and to Wrangel Island and the Taimyr Peninsula in Russia.
+Nunivak Island muskoxen have been transplanted to Russia’s Arctic National Wildlife Refuge, Cape Thompson, the Seward Peninsula, Nelson Island, Wrangel Island, and the Taimyr Peninsula.
 Most of the transplanted animals quickly adapted to their new surroundings and increased.

 Qiviut (under hair)

-The soft brownish wool-like under hair, or “qiviut,” has been called the rarest fiber in the world.
-A domestic muskox herd at Palmer is farmed exclusively for the production of qiviut, but Eskimos on Nunivak Island collect the naturally shed wool clinging to bushes and tundra plants and spin it by hand.
+The soft brownish wool-like under hair, or “qiviut,” has been called the rarest fiber worldwide.
+A domestic muskox herd at Palmer is farmed exclusively for the production of qiviut.
+Still, Eskimos on Nunivak Island collect the naturally shed wool clinging to bushes and tundra plants and spin it by hand.